 Completed homework should be returned by the following Friday to Hummingbird Class, or the following Monday to Lion Class.
 We are very grateful for the support parents give in helping the children to complete their homework each week.

-Spellings should be practiced two or three times over the week, ready for the spelling test in class at the end of each week.
+Spellings should be practised two or three times over the week, ready for the spelling test in class at the end of each week.